Telling the Time in French

 Venez chez moi ce soir vers sept heures et demi. (informal)Come to my place this evening around half past seven.

-In this article, you will find everything you need to read and tell the time in French, as well as many exercises at the bottom of the page to practise.
+On this page, you’ll find everything you need to ask for and tell the time in French, as well as many exercises at the bottom of the page to practise.

-There are two ways to say the time in French, one is formal and one is informal.
+There are two main ways to say the time in French: formal and informal.

 Formal Informal